JupalliSaiPraneeth/-The-Art-of-Clustering-From-Chaos-to-Clarity-/README.md

 This project demonstrates unsupervised machine learning using clustering algorithms.
 It involves grouping data points based on similarity without predefined labels.
 Techniques like K-Means,K-Medoids,Hierarchical with Single and Complete are applied to visualize and interpret patterns within the dataset.

 🧠 Objective
-Analyze behavioral data like Instagram visit scores and online spending ranks to cluster users into groups such as:
+-Analyze behavioral data like Instagram visit scores and online spending ranks to cluster users into groups such as:

-High spenders influenced by social media
+-High spenders influenced by social media

-Casual users with average or low spend
+-Casual users with average or low spend

-Passive users not influenced by Instagram
+-Passive users are not influenced by Instagram

 🛠️ Clustering Algorithms Used
 K-Means Clustering – Partitions data into K groups by minimizing the variance within each cluster.